Environmental maps and data online

 The apiary site maps that show the current distribution and status of apiary sites on protected areas where beekeeping is allowed.

-A spatially enabled search for reports, manuals and maps is available from the Mines Online Maps info maintained by Department of Natural Resources and Mines.
+A spatially enabled search for reports, manuals and maps is available from the Mines Online Maps info maintained by Department of Resources.
 This site allows the user to search for information over an area of interest and discover report details, mapping scale and availability of digital data.
 Search results are linked to the QDEX site allowing direct access to the reports and maps of the area of interest.

 Water streamflow data

-The Water Monitoring Data Portal is maintained by the Department of Natural Resources, Mines and Energy and provides access to current and historical water streamflow data for activities such as event-based water management under water resource plans and resource operations plans.
+The Water Monitoring Information Portal is maintained by the Department of Regional Development, Manufacturing and Water and provides access to current and historical water streamflow data for activities such as event-based water management under water resource plans and resource operations plans.